2018 Ironman World Championship Recap

 2018 Ironman World Championship with Big Island Guide

-The world’s best triathletes gather in Kona Hawaii each October to compete in one of the most challenging and strenuous athletic competitions anywhere, the Ironman World Championship.
-With over 2,400 competitors from 82 countries, athletes range in age between 18-85 and include some of the fiercest competitors in the world.
+The 2018 Ironman World Championship was Hawaii’s 42nd time hosting the event.
+Held annually in Kailua-Kona since 1981, the Ironman World Championship is considered one of the toughest races in the world.
+The world’s best triathletes gather in Kona each October to compete in one of the most challenging and strenuous athletic competitions anywhere.
+In 2018 over 2,400 competitors from 82 countries competed.
+Athletes ranged in age between 18-85 and included some of the fiercest competitors in the world.

 2018 Ironman Race Recap